CommonAccord/GitForLaw/Model/GitForLaw-Model-Taxonomy.md

 This is an effort to outline a comprehensive naming system (taxonomy) for transacting - modelling an ecosystem of contracts.
-It is formatted as a GitHub markdown, allowing easy navigation among elements.
+It is not yet formatted as wiki markdown, which would allow easy navigation among elements.

 We first make a short list of the fundamental elements of a transacting environment - the ones that need to be modelled in most transaction flows.
 Then we start a broad list of taxonomies that we are aware of, many of them standards from various organizations, but also less formal taxonomies.
 A comprehensive system will need to deal with all of them.
 A converging system will likely drive standards towards dominance of those that are found to be most useful or most influential.